One of the most frequent questions I get...

 I believe that the body has a “weight range” or set point where it likes to be.
 When we overeat, use food to cope with emotions, or maintain an erratic meal pattern, it’s easy for the body to be at a higher weight than may be comfortable for you.
 Trying to diet, starve, or over-restrict can also backfire and lead to undesired weight gain.
 When we under eat, the body will do everything it can to fight back to it’s comfortable “settling point”.

 Many gymnasts begin the sport at a very young age where it is unclear what their genetic height potential and body type will end up like post-puberty.
 Gymnastics has always been known as a “thin to win” sport, but times are changing.
-The last several olympic quads have demonstrated that “accectable body type” for gymnastics is no longer just short, light, and thin.
+The last several Olympic quads have demonstrated that the “acceptable body type” for gymnastics is no longer just small, light, and thin.
 Gymnasts of all body types are excelling, and a lot of this has to do with the rigor of the code which requires incredible strength and power.
 It’s about time.

 What about BMI?

 In the clinical world, we use BMI (body mass index) as a metric of “health”.
 For children and adolescents, if your BMI (weight divided by height-squared) is over the 85%tile we categorize this as “overweight” and over the 95%tile is “obese”.
+There is no basis for these metrics, and they fall short in many ways.
 BMI was developed as a proxy for bodyfat, but it is a flawed measurement for the athlete who has much more muscle mass (which contributes to scale weight) than the average person.
 Oftentimes athlete’s BMI’s will be much higher than you’d expect and cannot be used as a measure of health.

 For children and adolescents, what matters most is how they’ve been tracking along THEIR growth curve.
-You or your athlete may be on the thinner, lighter side and their weight has always been along the 25%tile.
-This is normal for them.
-Likewise, you’re athlete may have a more muscular build and their weight tracks along the 80%tile.
-This is also normal for them.
+You or your athlete may be on the thinner, lighter side and their weight has always been along the 10-25%tile.
+This may be normal for them.
+Likewise, your athlete may have a more muscular build and their weight tracks along the 80-90%tile.
+This is also likely normal for them.
 Deviations away from these curves (called isopleth’s) can give cause for concern, especially if they start to cross what are called “Z-scores”.

 Most importantly, children and adolescents are still growing and gaining weight as part of normal development.
-A 9-13 year old will gain 5-7 pounds per year and a 14-18 will gain 20 pounds during the final years of puberty.
-Therefore, weight loss may not be appropriate, especially if they have not started menstruating.
-The pre-pubertal girl holds onto abdominal fat as part of the bodies preparation for puberty.
+A 9-13 year old will gain 5-7 pounds per year and a 14-18 will gain 15-30+ pounds during the final years of puberty.
+The pre-pubertal girl holds onto abdominal fat as part of the body’s preparation for puberty.
 This abdominal fat will redistribute to the breasts and hips as they continue to mature, which is normal.

 You or your athlete should not weigh at 18 what you weighed at 12.
 If you do, it’s likely your growth has been stunted by inadequate energy availability.
 More on that in a minute.